ironrule/se_project_aroundtheus/README.md

 **Future Plans**

 Future plans for this site include coding the back-end to allow saving changes permanently.
-This will be accomplished with additional Javascript, CSS and HTML.
+This will be accomplished with additional Javascript, CSS and HTML, and using React.